How to Center Yourself: 12 Powerful Methods to Reduce Stress, Increase Focus, and Recharge

 The Center is a concept from the ancient Eastern traditions, especially the Complete Reality School of Taoism.

-From the standpoint of the traditions, however, the Center is said to not have any location.
+From the standpoint of the traditions, however, the Center is said not to have any location.

 Instead, it represents a quality of consciousness associated with being neutral, calm, steady, alert, active, and present.